alpscode/website/content/blog/rocket-league-and-sports-analytics.md

 It is a team game with various sizes, but I will mainly talk about 2 versus 2 player mode below.

 In terms of movements, you can control the direction, velocity, rotation (x/y/z) while also using the jump button to hit the ball harder.
-This allows you to take shots or control your car to a certain degree in order to dribble, passes, and block incoming shots.
+This allows you to take shots or control your car to a certain degree in order to dribble, pass, and block incoming shots.
 See the footage below of a goal I scored in a competitive game.

 <div class="text-center">
-<video width="100%" controls src="https://video.twimg.com/ext_tw_video/1404279651082592256/pu/vid/640x360/OXZ0LI2envPdhJOJ.mp4?tag=12"></video>
+<iframe style="max-width: 100%" width="560" height="315" src="https://www.youtube-nocookie.com/embed/RRfmZqhrxbQ?showinfo=0&rel=0&modestbranding=2&autohide=1&showinfo=0&controls=1&fs=0&html5=true" title="YouTube video player" frameborder="0" allow=""></iframe>
 </div>

 ## The Rabbit Hole